submitpaper11/cikm23/README.md

 A detailed description of the evaluation measures and baselines is provided on the `DIX_CIKM23_METRICS_BASELINES.pdf` file.

 ## Additional Qualitative Results
-To view more Qualitive results, we refer you to `qualitive_results` directory.
+To view more Qualitive results, we refer you to `qualitive_results` directory and the `DIX_CIKM23_QUALITATIVE.pdf` file.

 ## Credits
 For comparison, we used the following implementations of code from git repositories: